This website uses cookies to enhance your user experience and improve our website performance.

 Angela Clayton was appointed President and CEO of Infrastructure Ontario in July 2025.

 With over 25 years of experience in the infrastructure sector, Angela has extensive experience working in both the public and private sectors in the areas of strategic planning, risk management, and program management.
-In her current role, she is responsible for overseeing the strategy, planning, and implementation of over $100B in infrastructure projects across Ontario.

 Angela is a Chartered Professional Accountant with a bachelor’s degree in commerce.
 She also holds several professional designations, including her Institute of Corporate Directors, Director (ICD.D), Project Management Professional (PMP), Financial Management Administrator (FMA) and Real Property Administrator (RPA).